-Participants will be provided with free water and snacks water upon completing their event and there will be regular water / refreshment points around the route.
+Participants will be provided with free water and snacks at regular water stations / refreshment points around the route.

 There is plenty of free car parking within Cheltenham Racecourse.
 Please follow signs and marshal directions.
 The Cheltenham Challenge does not involve any road closures and we do not anticipate any traffic jams on the day.